 If you do not possess a current passport, a EU/EEA National Identity Card or driver’s licence you must obtain a certified letter of identification from your school or other educational institution.
 The letter must be on official letterhead and must contain your name; date of birth; a passport photo glued to the letter with institution stamp overlapping; signature and title of the official verifying the identification; and your signature.
 You are strongly advised to use this template to avoid any problems on the day.

-Student cards, Garda cards and/or documents that have expired will NOT be accepted under any circumstances.
+Digital formats of identification, student cards, Garda cards and/or documents that have expired will NOT be accepted under any circumstances.
 Photocopies of identity documents are also not acceptable forms of ID.